When to use javascript querySelector and querySelectorAll functions?

 You can also check the output in the browser console.

-This method can be used to check whether an element with a specific class exists by using the following condition.
+This method can check whether an element with a specific class exists by using the following conditions.

 if(typeof document.querySelector(".container") !== "undefined") {